her-mirror/Agent-Aara/docs/appendices/glossary.md

 ---

-*This glossary is continuously updated as new features and terms are introduced to the Ara Health Agent system.*
+*This glossary is continuously updated as new features and terms are introduced to the Aara Health Agent system.*